GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/BigQueryToElasticsearch/README.md

               "name":"usePartialUpdate",
               "label":"Use partial updates (update rather than create or index, allowing partial docs) with Elasticsearch requests", "helpText":"Whether to use partial updates (update rather than create or index, allowing partial docs) with Elasticsearch requests", "paramType":"TEXT",
               "isOptional":true
+          },
+          {
+              "name":"useBulkIndexRatherThanCreate",
+              "label":"Use index (allows upserts) rather than create (errors on duplicate _id) in bulk requests", "helpText":"Whether to use index (allows upserts) rather than create (errors on duplicate _id) with Elasticsearch bulk requests", "paramType":"TEXT",
+              "isOptional":true
           }